-As of December 31, 2022 and 2021, the Company's cash and cash equivalents amounted to \$161.3 million and \$193.0 million, respectively.
-The Company's government-issued COVID loans have below-market interest rates, of which all have since been repaid as of December 31, 2021.
+As of December 31, 2023 and 2022, the Company's cash and cash equivalents amounted to \$123.3 million and \$161.3 million, respectively.

 The Board of Directors believes that the Company has sufficient financial resources to meet all of its obligations for at least the next twelve months.
 Moreover, the Company is not exposed to liquidity risk through requests for early repayment of loans.